sharppy/SHARPpy/README.md

 <sup>[[Return to Top]](#sharppy)</sup>

 Known Issues:
+- Some of our sounding data sources (HRRR, GFS, etc.) can sometimes go down.
+This is outside of our control.
+(All OSes)
 - Text can sometimes overlap.
 (Windows)
-- The program’s menu bar does not display (minimal issue since there are very few menu bar functions) (Windows)
+- The program’s menu bar does not display on Windows (Fixed as of 1.3.0 release)
 - SHARPpy will not work with QT 4.8.6.0 on Linux.
 There is a bug in the QT package affects the ability of the GUI to render.
 UPDATE: This bug has been fixed by a new release from QT (Noted 4/24/2015).
 - Some observed soundings will be unable to be loaded into the program due to data quality issues.
 This is a preventative measure taken by the program that checks the sounding data for a.) incorrect ordering of the data such as in the height or pressure arrays or b.) unrealistic data values.
 (All OSes)